10lite/davao-jeepney-guide/README.md

 ## 🚙 Davao Jeepney Guide
 A final project for CMSC 186 (Web Services and Service-Oriented Architecture).
-Full documentation to be added.
+Full documentation to be iteratively added.

 ### ⚙️ **Tech Stack**
 - Next.JS 14